oconnor663/applied_crypto_2021_fall/pset1/readme.md

 - Your solution will be a standalone program that reads from standard input and writes to standard output. **You'll submit your solution to Gradescope**, and it'll be graded automatically.
+There's no limit to the number of times you can submit.
-The name of your program is important.
+- The name of your program is important.
 The grading program will look for `solution.py`, `solution.sh`, or a short list of other known project files.
   For the exact details, look at what the [`run_solution.py`](../docker/run_solution.py) script does.
 - In the grading environment, **your program's stdin will be a JSON object** containing all the inputs for all the problems in the problem set.
 The input